gsa-oes/office-of-evaluation-sciences/_connect/fellowships.md

 #### Federal Detail Opportunities

-Federal employees serve as Fellows via detail assignments with negotiable start dates and lengths of assignments.
+Federal employees serve as Fellows via detail assignments with negotiable start dates and lengths of assignments (minimum of six months, and preferably for two or more years).
 Fellows coming from Federal Agencies will join the team on a reimbursable detail using an Inter-Agency Agreement (IAA).
 We’ve had federal employees join the team from other federal agencies including HUD, USDA, DOL, and ED as detailees.
 We’ve also had Presidential Management Fellows join for a rotation.

 <iframe src="https://www.youtube.com/embed/9KSQ3YLpuV4" width="512" height="384"></iframe>